 Cursor Wins for Feature Builders

-For developers shipping real features, Cursor pays for itself in the first week.
-It's not autocomplete — it's a pair programmer that actually writes the code you were about to write.
+For developers shipping real features daily, Cursor transforms your workflow from suggestion-driven to AI-first.
+It's not autocomplete — it's a coding partner that writes the functions you were about to write.
+GitHub Copilot works great if you want AI assistance without changing how you code.

 science